 - Eighteen and nineteen-year-olds are considered emerging adults.
 At times they may exude confidence, while other times they may feel highly insecure and run to you needing comfort and security.
 Conflict may arise as you renegotiate your relationship with them.

 - Step 1 – Stop.
-This is the most important step and requires us to pause.
-Explain to your teen that when we are in a conflict, it is easy for our reactive/emotional brain to take over.
-Unfortunately, we say unkind things and do things we regret when functioning like this.
-In order to get our thinking brain connected, we need to pause.
-There are many ways to help taking a pause, for example, taking a breath, visualizing a stop sign, or simply imagining hitting a pause button.
+This is the most important step and requires them to pause.
+Explain to your teen that when in a conflict, it is easy for the reactive/emotional part of the brain to take over.
+Unfortunately, this might result in saying unkind things and doing things they regret.
+In order to get the thinking brain connected, it is important to pause.
+There are many ways to take a pause including taking a breath, visualizing a stop sign, or simply imagining hitting a pause button.

 - Step 2 – Check in.
-The second step has three parts to it and requires us to check in with our body, our feelings, and our needs.
+The second step has three parts to it and requires them to check in with their body, their feelings, and their needs.
 The following questions will help:

-- “What sensations do I feel in my body?” (heart racing, palms sweaty)
+- “What sensations do you feel in your body?” (heart racing, palms sweaty)

-- “What do I need?” (to be heard, to feel like my opinion matters)
+- “What do you need?” (to be heard, to feel like my opinion matters)

 - Step 3 – Communicate.
-Encourage your teen to then communicate the feeling, need, and request which might sound like: “I feel upset, and I need my opinion to matter.
+Encourage your teen to communicate the feeling, need, and request, which might sound like: “I feel upset, and I need my opinion to matter.
 Could you listen to me first without interrupting?”

-If your teen struggles with giving you a feeling word, then offer them options and ask which one or couple of them fit their true emotions.
-This helps expand their emotional vocabulary.
+If your teen struggles with giving you a feeling word, then offer them options and ask which one or couple of them fit their true feelings.
+This helps expand their feeling vocabulary.

-Your daily disagreements can be opportunities for your teen to practice new vital skills if we seize those chances.
+Your daily disagreements can be opportunities for your teen to practice vital new skills if you seize those chances.
 With practice, your teen will improve over time as you give them the chance with support.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your teen works hard to manage their feelings, words, and choices constructively.